-One response available to Managers to reduce the impact a risk may have if it occurs is the preparation of business continuity plans.
-This is of particular importance to Local Authorities who have an obligation to maintain critical services in the event of a major disruption.
+One mitigation response available to reduce the impact of a risk is the preparation of a business continuity plan.
+This is of particular importance to Local Authorities who have an obligation to maintain their own critical services, in the event of a major disruption, whilst supporting partner agencies in managing the wider emergency.